HobbitHacker/Q3270/README.md

-# A Qt-based 3270 Emulator
+# Q3270 - A Qt-based 3270 Emulator

+Q3270 is a Qt-based 3270 terminal emulator with colour themes and keyboard mapping dialogs built in.

 "Emulator" is an interesting term.
 Some refer to these kinds of programs as Simulators, some as TN3270 Clients, and others use the term Emulator.
 I use the term Emulator.